americocunhajr/mSINDy/README.md

-  author    = {A. Cunha Jr and C. A. Lampe and J. H. C. Gaspar-Elsas and J. C. V. Fernandes}, title     = {Data-driven Evolution Equations via Sparse Identification of Nonlinear Dynamics}, booktitle = {Scientific Machine Learning for Predictive Modeling: Bridging Data-Driven and Physics-Based Approaches in Computational Science and Engineering}, editor    = {Americo Cunha Jr and F. P. Santos and F. A. Rochinha and A. L. G .
+  author    = {A. Cunha Jr and C. A. Lampe and J. H. C. Gaspar-Elsas and J. C. V. Fernandes}, title     = {Data-driven Evolution Equations via Sparse Identification of Nonlinear Dynamics}, booktitle = {Scientific Machine Learning for Predictive Modeling: Bridging Data-Driven and Physics-Based Approaches in Computational Science and Engineering}, editor    = {A. Cunha Jr and F. P. Santos and F. A. Rochinha and A. L. G .
 A. Coutinho}, publisher = {Springer}, year      = {2026}, address   = {Cham},